MicrosoftDocs/iis-docs/iis/publish/frontpage-server-extensions/installing-the-frontpage-server-extensions-on-iis.md

 ### Using the Command Line to Extend a website

 You can extend a website by using the command-line tools, owsadm or owsrmadm.
-These tools are located in the "%ProgramFiles%\Common Files\Microsoft Shared\Web Server Extensions\50\bin" folder.
+These tools are located in the `%ProgramFiles%\Common Files\Microsoft Shared\Web Server Extensions\50\bin` folder.
 To extend a website, use the install operation, which takes the following parameters.

 | Parameter | Short Form | Description |